irisnet/mainnet/config/Understand-Genesis-Parameters.md

             }
         },
 ```

-By default, all the parameters about uppgrade info will be 0.
+In `GenesisVersion` field, you could see the Upgrade information for genesis version of IRIS hub.
+* `ProposalID`: It is 0, which means it's not from an upgrade proposal
+* `Protocol`: This field explains the detailed information about the underlying protocol.
+   * `version`: It indicates the version of protcol, which starts with 0 and will increase by one
+   * `software`: It indicates the url for software's relese page
+   * `height`:  It indicates the height which this protocol will take effect
+   * `threshold`: It indicates the threshold for passing an upgrade proposal, it's 90% for IRIS hub.
+   * `Success`: It indicates if the corresponding upgrade proposal is successful or not.
+At genesis, it's set to be true

 These parameters will be changed according after upgrade proposals are passed.